 - The nightly rise in growth hormone occurs with the nightly rise in mucus secretion in the gut lining to repair and maintain the gut lining.

 - Maintaining the gut lining is essential to prevent potential food allergens and bacterial lipopolysaccharides (toxins that are harmful) from causing systemic inflammation.

-- Working with your circadian clocks supports the intestinal barrier function and guards against “leaky gut” digestive disorders and food sensitivities as well as maintains a healthy microbiome.
+- Working with your circadian clocks supports the intestinal barrier function.
+In addition, guards against “leaky gut” digestive disorders and food sensitivities as well as maintains a healthy microbiome.

-These are just a few things that timing of your eating has on your biological clocks that regulate different organs and systems.
+These are just a few things that timing of your eating has on your biological clocks.
+For example, it regulates different organs and systems.
 These clocks have an effect on your immune system, various forms of cancer, liver disease, depression and fat deposition.
 If your clocks are not in sync, you may suffer many consequences.

 How to Keep Your Clocks in Sync

-Circadian clock–driven eating behaviors optimizes nutrient utilization whereas disrupting the clock’s schedule compromises how food is processed and just working on the timing of when you eat and when you sleep can put you in or out of sync.
-Intermittent fasting or time-restricted eating (TRE) in which food is consumed within a consistent 8–12-h interval appears to sustain optimal nutrient utilization and promote health as well as keep your clocks in sync.
+Circadian clock–driven eating behaviors optimizes nutrient utilization.
+Whereas disrupting the clock’s schedule compromises how food is processed.
+For instance, just working on the timing of when you eat and when you sleep can put you in or out of sync.
+Intermittent fasting or time-restricted eating (TRE) in which food is consumed within a consistent 8–12-h interval.
+Therefore, appears to sustain optimal nutrient utilization and promote health as well as keep your clocks in sync.

 The Ideal Circadian Rhythm